MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/job_search_etiquette.md

 **At the Phone Screen**

-If they don't give it to you, ask for your intervier's contact information, "in case you have any questions".
+If they don't give it to you, ask for your interviewer's contact information, "in case you have any questions".

 Then email them a short thank-you note on the same evening.

 **At the Technical Interview**

-Here too ask for your interviewers' contact information if they don't give it first.
+Here too ask for your interviewer's contact information if they don't give it first.

 *"It was great to meet you.
 Do you have a card in case I have any more questions?"*